 A transfer list will be developed and sent to all building/department administrators by the annual deadline, and the administrators will review the list and determine if they are interested in interviewing any of the available voluntary transfer candidates.
+Administrators will interview candidates and make recommendations to the appropriate Human Resources Generalist by the annual deadline.

-Transfers Initiated by the Superintendent
+Administrative Transfers Initiated by the Superintendent